-No individual may hold more than one elected position at a time and all members of the Officers and Executive Committee members must be current IFT members in good standing during her/his entire term of office.
+No individual may hold more than one elected position at a time and all Officers and Executive Committee members must be current IFT members in good standing during her/his entire term of office.
 Each of the Officers serves a one year term with the exception of the Treasurer who serves a three year term.